-Any great company has a story about how they were started, the trials they faced, and how they ultimately persevered through them to become what you see now.
-We're no different, except that we're still in the 'trials they faced' phase of our existence.
+Most great companies have a story to tell about how they started, the trials they faced, the obstacles they had to overcome and how they ultimately persevered through it all to become what they are today.

 It all started with a dream

 No, really, it literally started with a dream.
 I had a dream in 9th grade that I could fly to school each morning so I could sleep in longer.
 Yup, our origin story starts with wanting to sleep in.

 Of course, it didn't look anything like it does now when it was first dreamed up.
 Back then it had three propellers each mounted at an angle so you could pull yourself in any direction by increasing power.
 I didn't know anything about torque back then and it certainly wouldn't have worked.

 Over the next many years, I'd toy with the idea in my head - trying to design it in 3D and rotate it around, figuring out the physics of how it would fly, and making improvements to the design (I stopped keeping track around #41).

 Eventually I went to college at USC and decided to major in business and put flying machine thoughts on hold.
 After my first year I missed the sciences so I started taking classes to triple major in business, mechanical engineering, and material science.
 After loving the physics classes I started to re-engineer the flying machine in my head to work with the wonderful physics I learned about, especially torque (it's what makes something spin).

 After a year I finally looked at the class schedule it would require to triple major in these three areas, only to discover they shared very few classes in common and it would take 5 years of 5-6 classes each semester to complete.
 So I went back to being just a business major and taught myself some aerospace engineering in my free time, because I still thought my crazy flying machine idea would work.
 When I crunched the basic numbers they showed you could generate enough lift to make it fly and I knew I'd eventually have to try it for myself.